- MSc, International Relations, London School of Economics & Political Science, UK

 - Bcom (hons), Queen's University, Kingston, Canada

 Cheyanne Scharbatke-Church has been a Lecturer in Human Security at The Fletcher School since 2006.
-She teaches a series of modules on Design, Monitoring, and Evaluation for Peacebuilding and International Development, a course on Advanced Evaluation and Learning for International Organisations and Corruption in Conflict Environments.
-A practitioner-scholar, Cheyanne is the Founding Principal of Besa Consulting, a boutique firm specializing in catalyzing strategic change in the non-profit sphere.
-Besa’s niche is delivering evaluation, performance measurement systems, learning processes, program design and assessments for social change organizations.
-In this role, she has worked extensively with a wide range of organizations such as the International Committee of the Red Cross, CARE International, the UN Peacebuilding Fund in NYC, the International Development Research Centre, and the U.S. Department of State.
+She teaches a series of modules on Design, Monitoring, and Evaluation for Peacebuilding and International Development, a course on Advanced Evaluation and Learning for International Organizations, and a course on Corruption in Conflict Environments.
+A practitioner-scholar, Cheyanne is the Founder of Besa: Catalyzing Strategic Change, a social enterprise innovating approaches to context analysis and program design, monitoring and evaluation in places experiencing conflict and structural or overt physical violence.
+Besa specializes in program design derived from systems-based analysis, quality evaluations, rigorous meta-evaluations, and creating assessment, design, monitoring and evaluation systems and structures, as well as building capacity in design, monitoring and evaluation.
+At Besa, Cheyanne has worked extensively with a wide range of organizations such as the International Committee of the Red Cross, CARE International, Revenue Watch Institute, the UN Peacebuilding Fund, UN Mission in Liberia, the International Development Research Centre, Open Society Foundation, the Swiss Department of Foreign Affairs, USAID, and the U.S. Department of State.

 For the past 15 years, Cheyanne has published extensively on evaluation and peacebuilding, the corruption-conflict nexus, single identity work and policy impact on conflict issues.
 Her publications include Peacebuilding Evaluation: Not Yet All it Could Be, as part of the Berghoff Handbook for Conflict Transformation; Designing for Results, a practitioner focused manual on design, monitoring and evaluation for peacebuilding funded by USIP; NGOS at the Table: Strategies for Influencing Policy in Areas of Conflict, published by Roman & Littlefield, which she co-edited with Professor Mari Fitzduff; and Mind the Gap – Policy Development and Research on Conflict Issues, published by INCORE.